jdh4/software_testing/02_unittest/README.md

 Test passed.
 ```

+### More features of doctest

++ You can put the tests in a text file: `$ python -m doctest -v mytests.txt`
++ Imported modules are not searched for tests
++ ''In most cases a copy-and-paste of an interactive console session works fine, but doctest isn’t trying to do an exact emulation of any specific Python shell.''

 ### Exercise

 Try writing tests using [`doctest`](https://docs.python.org/3/library/doctest.html) for a piece of code you use for your research or write tests for the code below: